markjpjones/projects/indeed salary analysis/README.md

-Project undertaken as part of my data science immersive course at General Assemlbly.
+Project undertaken as part of my data science immersive course at General Assembly.
 The overview/business case for the project is outlined below.

-A link to the notebook for the project can be found [here](https://nbviewer.jupyter.org/github/markjpjones/projects/blob/master/indeed%20salary%20analysis/starter_code.ipynb).
+A link to the notebook for the project can be found [here](https://nbviewer.jupyter.org/github/markjpjones/projects/blob/master/indeed%20salary%20analysis/indeed%20code.ipynb).

 ---